oil fund

 2.3.1.
 Interest rate risk

 2.3.2.
-Credit Risk
+Credit risk

 2.3.2.2.1.
-Assets included in the SOFAZ’s investment portfolio as a result of investments made for implementation of projects in accordance with the acts of the President of the Republic of Azerbaijan are not subject to 5% upper limit on allocations to non-investment grade debt obligations and deposits, set in section 3.3 subsection 8 of the Rules
+Assets included in SOFAZ’s investment portfolio as a result of investments made for the purpose of implementing measures envisaged by acts of the President of the Republic of Azerbaijan shall not be subject to the 5 percent upper limit on allocations to non-investment-grade debt obligations or money market instruments set out in Paragraph 3.3.1.7 of the Rules.

 2.3.3.
 Liquidity requirement